agaddamu/DevOps2/Labs/usecases/usecase-2/README.md

 Step 4.
 Changes to Application files

 1. Changes in the code files
-     1. iac_usecase_1.tf
+     1. blue/iac_usecase_2.tf - **BELOW PARAMETERS should be available in your REGION on line 2**
-        - [Line#- 6]: - Specify the AWS VPN id.
+        - [Line#- 7]: - Specify the AWS VPN id.
-        - [Line#- 11]: - CIDR IP block from where we want to access the application UI.
+        - [Line#- 13]: - CIDR IP block from where we want to access the application UI.
-        - [Line#- 17]: - Public subnet id.
+        - [Line#- 19]: - Public subnet id.
-        - [Line#- 23]: - AMI Name for creating ec2 on which application will be deployed.
-Please choose the latest AMI that will have latest aws tools installed.
+        - [Line#- 25]: - KEY Name for creating ec2 on which application will be deployed.
-                         AMI should be available in the region provided in 'provider.tf'
+        - [Line#- 31]: - AMI Name for creating ec2 on which application will be deployed.
+Please choose the latest AMI that will have latest aws tools installed
-        - [Line#- 29]: - IAM application role which must be attached to the Ec2 on which application is deployed.
+        - [Line#- 37]: - IAM application role which must be attached to the Ec2 on which application is deployed.
 Created in prerequisite step.
-        - [Line#- 35]: - Type of Ec2 Instance.
+        - [Line#- 42]: - Type of Ec2 Instance.
-        - [Line#- 40]: - S3 path to download binary package.
+        - [Line#- 47]: - S3 path to download binary package. **MUST BE EXACTLY SAME AS PATH WHERE jenkinsfile uploads the built binary in STEP 3**
-        - [Line#- 46]: - Version to deploy match with the version present in setup.py.
+        - [Line#- 53]: - Version to deploy match with the version present in setup.py.
-     1. iac_usecase_2.tf
+     2. green/iac_usecase_2.tf - **BELOW PARAMETERS should be available in your REGION on line 2**
-        - [Line#- 6]: - Specify the AWS VPN id.
+        - [Line#- 7]: - Specify the AWS VPN id.
-        - [Line#- 11]: - CIDR IP block from where we want to access the application UI.
+        - [Line#- 13]: - CIDR IP block from where we want to access the application UI.
-        - [Line#- 17]: - Public subnet id.
+        - [Line#- 19]: - Public subnet id.
-        - [Line#- 23]: - AMI Name for creating ec2 on which application will be deployed.
-Please choose the latest AMI that will have latest aws tools installed.
+        - [Line#- 25]: - KEY Name for creating ec2 on which application will be deployed.
-                         AMI should be available in the region provided in 'provider.tf'
+        - [Line#- 31]: - AMI Name for creating ec2 on which application will be deployed.
+Please choose the latest AMI that will have latest aws tools installed
-        - [Line#- 29]: - IAM application role which must be attached to the Ec2 on which application is deployed.
+        - [Line#- 37]: - IAM application role which must be attached to the Ec2 on which application is deployed.
 Created in prerequisite step.
-        - [Line#- 35]: - Type of Ec2 Instance.
+        - [Line#- 42]: - Type of Ec2 Instance.
-        - [Line#- 40]: - S3 path to download binary package.
+        - [Line#- 47]: - S3 path to download binary package. **MUST BE EXACTLY SAME AS PATH WHERE jenkinsfile uploads the built binary in STEP 3**
-        - [Line#- 46]: - Version to deploy match with the version present in setup.py.
+        - [Line#- 53]: - Version to deploy match with the version present in setup.py.
-     2. Jenkinsfile
+     3. Jenkinsfile
-        - [line#- 2]: - S3 Bucket
+        - [line#- 2]: - S3 Bucket **For example: "s3://risingminervacodebase-rchaturvedi"**. **S3 bucket should be present in your region in LINE 2**
-        - [line#- 3]: - S3 path to upload the binary package.
+        - [line#- 3]: - S3 path to upload the binary package. **For example "devops/app"** DO NOT END in a SLASH. **Should be present in your S3 bucket**
         - [line#- 4]: - S3 path for Terraform create destroy plan.
+For example "devops/terraform" DO NOT END in a SLASH. **Should be present in your S3 bucket**
-     3. Setup.py
+     4. Setup.py
-        - [Line# -5]: - Version of the application.
+        - [Line# -5]: - Version of the application.** IMPORTANT AS YOU WILL DEPLOY TWO DIFFERENT VERSIONS IN BLUE VS GREEN**
 ---------------------------------------

 Step 5.
 Step By Step Execution